yigbt/deepFPlearn/README.md

 # Please note that:

-This work is still in progress.
-So, if you fork or use it, please contact me first: jana.schor@ufz.de
+This work has been submitted in a research paper and is currently under review.
+You may read the preprint @bioRxiv: https://doi.org/10.1101/2021.06.24.449697

+For questions, comments please contact me: jana.schor@ufz.de